This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Hue, Lightness and Saturation

 The act of storing files on a common server and making them available to their owner or others.
-This web site is hosted by IDCsoft on a server in Hong Kong.
+This website is hosted by IDCsoft on a server in the United States.

 An adhesive used in the binding process, which requires heat for application.